datamade/probablepeople/README.md

   To set multiple files as traindata, separate them with commas (e.g. ```name_data/labeled/foo.xml,name_data/labeled/bar.xml```)

-  Contribute back by sending a pull requests with you added labeled examples.
+  Contribute back by sending a pull requests with your added labeled examples.

 ### Copyright